 The petition site exhibits several original structures including the farmstead house, barn, log cabin, and dry stone walls.
-The petitioner is planning to restore the original barn structure and renovate a portion of the barn into a separate residential unit.
-Please see Exhibit 3 for more information.
+There is also a cemetery located on the petition site that is believed to contain extended family members to the original owner, Ben R. Owens (i.e. his wife's first husband and his brother-in-law).
+According to the petitioner's own research, it is possible that these individuals may be buried instead at Rose Hill Cemetery.
+Historical records cannot confirm at which location the individuals are actually buried.
+Overall, the petitioner is planning to restore the original barn structure and renovate a portion of the barn into a separate residential unit.
+Please see Exhibits 1 and 3 for more information.